Posted by Default Admin on 12 December 2011

-As part of our warranties program we offer a safetynet™ installation guarantee on our heating products if something goes wrong you could receive a free replacement.
+As part of our warranties program we offer a safetynet™ installation guarantee on our heating products if something goes wrong during installation you could receive a free replacement.

-Warmup also operate a 24hr technical helpine for any queries pertaining to electric underfloor heating in general, please do not hesitate to contact Warmup on 0845 345 2288 or alternatively email: firstname.lastname@example.org
+Warmup also operates a 24 hour technical helpine for any queries pertaining to electric underfloor heating in general, please do not hesitate to contact Warmup on 0845 345 2288 or alternatively email: firstname.lastname@example.org